Adldap2/Adldap2/docs/models/model.md

 $user->syncRaw();
 ```

-> **Note**: This will query your AD server for the current model, and re-synchronize it's attributes.
+> **Note**: This will query your AD server for the current model, and re-synchronize
-> This is only recommended if your creating / updating / deleting attributes manually.
+> it's attributes.
+This is only recommended if your creating / updating / deleting
+> attributes manually through your LDAP connection.

 ## Moving / Renaming